Great Red Spot

-The Great Red Spot is a persistent high-pressure region in the atmosphere of Jupiter, producing an anticyclonic storm that is the largest in the Solar System.
-It is the most recognizable feature on Jupiter, owing to its red-orange color whose origin is still unknown.
-Located 22 degrees south of Jupiter's equator, it produces wind-speeds up to 432 km/h.
+The Great Red Spot is a persistent, elliptical high-pressure region in the atmosphere of the planet Jupiter, producing the largest anticyclonic storm in the Solar System.
+It is the most recognizable feature on Jupiter, owing to its red-orange color, whose origin is due to a sunburn effect, where high-altitude chemical compounds are blasted by solar radiation.
+Located 22 degrees south of Jupiter's equator, it produces wind speeds up to 496 km/h.
 It was first observed in September 1831, with 60 recorded observations between then and 1878, when continuous observations began.
 A similar spot was observed from 1665 to 1713; if this is the same storm, it has existed for at least years, but a study from 2024 suggests this is not the case.